Skip to main content

 Fentanyl is a powerful synthetic opioid involved in a large percentage of overdoses across the United States.
 Because fentanyl is extremely potent and often mixed into counterfeit pills or other substances, many people want to know how long it stays in the body and how long it can be detected on a drug test.

 On average, fentanyl remains detectable for 2 to 4 days.
-Some tests can detect fentanyl and its metabolites for much longer depending on individual factors and the type of test.
+Some tests can detect fentanyl and its metabolites for much longer depending on individual factors and the type of screening used.

 If you are concerned a loved one may be using fentanyl, review our companion article: How to Tell if a Loved One Is Using Fentanyl: Signs Families Miss.